matuteiglesias/journal/content/Business/2025-05-06_Developed_AI-driven_content_strategy_and_automatio.md

 **🕒 03:30–04:30**
 **🏷️ Labels**: AI, Content Strategy, Automation, Passive Income, SEO
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to strategize and develop a comprehensive plan for [[AI]]-driven content generation and automation, targeting profitable niches and optimizing content operations to achieve significant passive income.
+The session aimed to strategize and develop a comprehensive plan for [[AI]]-driven content generation and [[automation]], targeting profitable niches and optimizing content operations to achieve significant passive income.

 ### Key Activities
 - **Content Generation Flywheel:** Created a strategic plan for generating content at scale using [[AI]] tools, focusing on profitable keywords and leveraging affiliate networks for monetization.